EasyCanadianGamer/random-mod-fabric-1.20.1/README.md

 [![Alt text](https://img.youtube.com/vi/rK8y4ghOhuY/mq2.jpg)](https://www.youtube.com/watch?v=rK8y4ghOhuY)

 ___________________________________________________________________________________________________________________________________________________________________________________
 Hey guys Canadian Gamer here, this is the Random Mod, which is right now in 1.12.2.
-Right now I am recoding everything in 1.16.4. ( maybe do a fabric version as well.)
+Right now I am recoding everything in fabric.
 This will take some time to recode everything so please be patient!
 You can download here on github or at [CurseForge](https://www.curseforge.com/minecraft/mc-mods/random-mod-by-easycanadiangamer)!